Milkweed: Food Fit for Monarchs

 A Monarch Very Hungry Caterpillar

 I came upon this last representative of this generation of this year's monarch caterpillars at the end of October.
 Maybe he hadn't read that he was supposed to be eating leaves, because he was eating the pod, instead.
 The pictures show him from two different angles.
 He looked lonely.
 I guess I should have caught him and confined him so I could watch him pupate, but I hate to keep creatures in captivity, and when I came the next day with my video camera, he was gone.
-Birds aren't suppose to like them, but maybe they hadn't read the books or learned the hard way before by eating another one.
+Birds aren't supposed to like them, but maybe they hadn't read the books or learned the hard way before by eating another one.
 Or, maybe he had gone for his walk to find a twig on which to pupate.
 I could not find a chrysalis anywhere nearby either, so I guess I won't get to watch him emerge as a monarch.
 Maybe I will find him in butterfly form on our eucalyptus tree later in the season.

 A Tour Through My Milkweed on October 31